w3dotdev/sublime-front-end-snippets/README.md

 You can see all installed snippets in `Tools > Snippets...`, in the Sublime Text.

+[Tested on windows] When the "."(dot) is used, the autocomplete disappears..
+To resolve this problem, just put on in your user 'Preferences> Settings - User`, the property `word_separators` with the value without the "."(dot).
+You can see an example [here](Preferences.sublime-settings).

 ## Snippets and prefixes/keys

 - [HTML - h.*](snippets/html/)